nikki30/Currency_Convertor/README.md

 This currency convertor lets you pick a currency from a variety of currencies that are provided to you in a drop-down option.
 Once a currency of your choice is picked, it gives you the result.
-If already present in DB and less than an hour old, it retrieves data from the DB and shows to you the value along with the message "Taken from DB".
+If already present in DB and less than an hour old, it retrieves data from the DB and shows to you the value along with the message "Hi, Took this from DB".
 Else, if more than an hour old, or new, it retrieves the information from the API.

 ---